Jibanananda Das: Travels and travails

-His literary career was starting to take off.
+His literary career began to improve.
 When Deshbondhu Chittaranjan Das died in June 1925, Jibanananda wrote a poem called 'Deshbandhu' Prayan'e' ("On the Death of the Friend of the nation") which was published in Bangabani magazine.
 This poem would later take its place in the collection called Jhara Palok (1927).
 On reading it, poet Kalidas Roy said that he had thought the poem was the work of a mature, accomplished poet hiding behind a pseudonym.
 Jibanananda's earliest printed prose work was also published in 1925.
 This was an obituary entitled "Kalimohan Das'er Sraddha-bashorey," which appeared in serialised form in Brahmobadi magazine.
 His poetry began to be widely published in various literary journals and little magazines in Calcutta, Dhaka and elsewhere.
 These included Kallol, perhaps the most famous literary magazine of the era, Kalikalam (Pen and Ink), Progoti (Progress) (co-edited by Buddhadeb Bose) and others.
 At this time, he occasionally used the surname Dasgupta as opposed to Das.